Freight train slams into a bus outside Mexico City and kills at least 10 people

 The state of Mexico’s civil defense agency said on X that authorities were still working at the site of the accident, and the state prosecutor's office said it had opened an investigation.
 The bus from the Herradura de Plata line was ripped apart by the collision.

-The agency said 10 people were killed and 41 injured.
+Authorities said 10 people were killed and 55 were injured.
 Local media reports said the injured were taken to hospitals throughout the state.

 The bus company did not immediately respond to a request for comment.
 The train line, Canadian Pacific Kansas City of Mexico, confirmed the accident and sent its condolences to the families of the victims.
 The Calgary, Canada-based company said its personnel were on site and cooperating with authorities.